mknzz/burglary-docs/README.md

-You can find the official documentation for our FiveM houserobbery script (2.0 Only) on the github.io page.
+You can find the official documentation for our FiveM houserobbery script (Version 3.1.8) on the github.io page.

 https://mknzz.github.io/burglary-docs/